blackmud-dev/blackmud-site/images/readme.txt

 --- Half Orc Description ---
 Half-orcs are a milder version of their orcish parent.
 They are usually born of human mothers and orcish fathers.
 Half-orc children born to orcish mothers, tend to have very short lives.
 Half-orcs for the most part appear as deformed humans.
 They often have broad, flat faces, jagged teeth, slightly grayish skin coloring and more body hair than a normal human.

+--- Ogre ---
+Ogres strongly resemble their orcish fathers, but are enormous in size.
+They average nearly eight feet in height.
+Their limbs are thick and knotted with muscle, and are easily as strong as female giants.

 NON-PLAYABLE RACES